Study progress and administration

 Frequently Asked Questions

 - I have lost my student id card and I need a new one.
 What is the procedure and how long will it take?
 You need to submit in usosweb a relevant request and attach to it a proof of payment for a duplicate.
-Details about the payment are available at… Usually it takes a week to get a new card.
+Usually it takes a week to get a new card.

 - I have completed a course at another university and would like to include it into my current program.
 How to fix it?
 You need to submit in usosweb a request and attach a document (in Polish or in English) confirming passing that course.
 In the request you need to specify all the details regarding the course (the name, place, date, no. of ECTS, proposed grade and a category in which the course is to be acknowledged.
 Only courses passed with a grade can be accepted.